 Emulators are the different (pre-installed or additional-installed) ‘programs’ or ‘cores’ on the RetroPie system.
 The emulators run the ROMs.

 Libretro is the framework for the emulators and ‘libretro cores’ are the emulators themselves.
+It makes up a large portion of the emulators on RetroPie.

-Retroarch is the frontend or GUI for libretro.
+RetroArch is the frontend or GUI for Libretro.

 ROMs (e.g. ROM images or ROM files) are computer files that contain a copy of the data from a read-only memory chip, i.e. the games.